What is the average cost of employee turnover: Why does it matter & how is it calculated?

 The true cost of employee turnover extends well beyond the visible financial expenditures.
 While the immediate expenses of recruitment, onboarding, and training are tangible, the ripple effects can be profound.

 Financially, the average cost of turnover is estimated to be between 1.5 times to 2 times an employee's annual salary, accounting for recruitment, hiring costs, lost productivity during onboarding, training costs, and the time it takes for new hires to reach peak performance.
+Additionally, organizations often underestimate the complexities of accounting for C-level compensation when turnover occurs at the executive level, further amplifying the financial impact.

 However, the intangible costs are equally significant.
 The loss of institutional knowledge, the impact on team morale, and the disruption to workflow can't be easily quantified but are deeply felt.